 This service, accompanied by our High Holy Day choir, beautiful readings, prayers and a meaningful sermon, is also musically enhanced by the haunting cello and piano arrangement of Kol Nidre by Max Bruch.
 Using the Mishkan Hanefesh Machzor, this worship experience captures the significance of the holiest day in the Jewish calendar by asking us to reflect, repent and renew.
 Appropriate for all vaccinated adults and children 13 years and older.

 Families with children 5 and under are invited to join Shaare Emeth clergy and Shirlee Green Preschool staff for a Yom Kippur experience designed especially for our youngest friends and their families.
 We’ll sing, dance, and learn about a magic word: SORRY!
-This service will take place rain or shine.

 This service, accompanied by our High Holy Day choir, beautiful readings and prayers and a powerful sermon, offers an opportunity for meaningful reflection and repentance.
 Using the Mishkan Hanefesh Machzor, this worship service is appropriate for all vaccinated adults and children 13 years and older.